FogSecurity/aws-data-perimeter-iam/iam_reference/encryption_update.md

 | SSM Parameter Store | String Parameter |
 | SSM Parameter Store | StringList Parameter |

 * S3 is included in AWS Resources that cannot have encryption updated directly as changing bucket level encryption does not change the encryption settings for existing objects in the S3 bucket.
+Additionally, changing encryption on an object (data) in S3 requires a data (object) rewrite via s3:PutObject.

 ## Encryption Settings
 | AWS Service | AWS Resource | IAM Action | Action Description | Access Level (AWS) |